TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 Under OAuth2 Provider choose OpenID Connect

-The client ID and Client Secret is what PocketID Provided us.
+The Client ID and Client Secret come from PocketID.

 Under the "OpenID Connect Auto Discovery URL you want something Similar to this"